-Most people I coach find this question particularly challenging.
+This is a really popular interview question yet most people I coach find it particularly challenging.
 They assume that the interviewer is looking for an example of a highly charged situation where there’s a complete breakdown of a relationship.

 What’s the interviewer looking for?